Exotic G_2-manifolds: The generalised Eells-Kuiper invariant of twisted connected sums

 \section{The generalised Eells-Kuiper invariant of twisted connected sums}

-The main result of this section is Theorem \ref{thm:ek_tcs}, which gives a formula for the generalised Eells-Kuiper invariant $\EK(M)$ of a twisted connected sum $M$ in terms of data for the pair of building blocks used.
-We compute $\EK(M)$ using explicit \spc coboundaries.
+The main result of this section is Theorem \ref{thm:ek_tcs}, which gives a formula for the generalised Eells-Kuiper invariant $\EK(M)$ of a twisted connected sum $M$ in terms of data for the pair of building blocks used and data for the matching.
+We compute $\EK(M)$ using an explicit \spc coboundary.